tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Process:
 call a   11 001 101  3  Unconditional subroutine call.
 Push current address onto the stack and jump the subroutine address. ret      11 001 001  1  Unconditional return from subroutine.
-Pop the call address from the stack and continue to the next address. hlt      01 110 110  1  Halt processor. nop      00 000 000  1  No operation.
+Pop the call address from the stack and continue to the next address. push RP  11 RP0 101  1  Push register pair on the stack. pop  RP  11 RP0 001  1  Push register pair on the stack. hlt      01 110 110  1  Halt processor. nop      00 000 000  1  No operation.
 I added a delay: delay(100). out pa   11 010 011  2  Write the accumulator data out to port a.
 I'm using this opcode to write custom log messages such as echoing the registers.